Rady0987/RUGWebEngineering/README.md

 ### Technology & Architecture decisions

+For the FrontEnd we chose Angular framework, TypeScript (which is basically the same as JS), html and css.
+We chose this pack of tools: TypeScript because it was really easy to learn and it is really fast, Angular was chosen because it is a very big library with a lot of pre-built tools that we could use.
+Also, Angular is famous four it's great documentation and fast development of the product.
+Architecture of our program:
+Angular framework works like a ship, it can place containers onto eachother, remove them and also if a contrainer fails to load, it won't affect other pages.
+Also angular has a great built-in HTTP Client, which made the connection with the BackEnd really simple.
+We communicate to our server through http request and get JSON data, we parse that data and dispay it on the screen.
 #### REST API
 The technology that was chosen for the implementation of the REST API was the LAMP stack.
 PHP was used to implement the application logic, Apache's _.htaccess_ file was used to obtain REST-like endpoints to identify the resources, and a MySQL server was used to hold the resources.
 Python was used to convert the data from CSV to SQL.